Verruca Needling (Surgery)

 What causes verrucas?

 Verrucas are caused by the human papilloma virus of which there are many different strains.
-In common with other viral infections they can sometimes be difficult to treat effectively although the Podiatrist at The Clinic at BWell is very experienced and can offer treatments not readily available elsewhere.
+In common with other viral infections they can sometimes be difficult to treat effectively although the Podiatrist at The Podiatry Clinic is very experienced and can offer treatments not readily available elsewhere.

 Verruca needling performed under local anaesthetic (ankle block)